 Retailers will be licensed and regulated by the Alcohol and Gaming Commission of Ontario (AGCO).
 The AGCO plans to begin accepting online applications for cannabis-related licences in December 2018.
-All applications will be posted online.
+All applications will be posted online on the AGCO website.

 Stores will be located in municipalities that have chosen to allow them and within areas that are zoned to permit retail establishments.
 Municipalities cannot pass a by-law to define a retail cannabis store as being different from any other type of retail store.

 The Province of Ontario will only be issuing 25 licences across Ontario by April 1, 2019, with a maximum allocated to the following Regions:

 - 5 retail stores in the City of Toronto

 - 6 retail stores in the GTA Region - Durham; York; Peel; Halton

 - 6 retail stores in the East Region - Stormont, Dundas and Glengarry; Prescott and Russell; Ottawa; Leeds and Grenville; Lanark; Frontenac; Lennox and Addington; Hastings; Prince Edward; Northumberland; Peterborough; Kawartha Lakes; Simcoe; Muskoka; Haliburton; Renfrew;

 - 2 retail stores in the North Region - Nipissing; Parry Sound; Sudbury; Greater Sudbury; Timiskaming; Cochrane; Algoma; Thunder Bay; Rainy River; Kenora